 Okay, this one’s simple, but it can be tricky to grasp at first.
 Not difficult—tricky.
 It would be unreasonable to call tying your shoes difficult but—when you’re first learning—it is tricky.
 Okay.
 Ready?

-Waves don’t push beach balls towards the shore because the ball is sitting on the water, not on a wave.
+Waves don’t push beach balls towards the shore because the ball is sitting on the water, it’s not riding a wave.
 The weight of the water versus the lightness of the beach ball causes the beach ball to float on the substance that is water.
 That is how they interact.
-In this metaphor, the reality of you the ball, and the external reality of the water, are where the two realities come to exist by their very meeting.
-But just like with the beach, don’t mistake the water for the wave.

-Don’t get caught up in battling with the water.
-Focus on the wave.
-Feel its energy.
-And steer yourself accordingly.
-If one part of the wave is unpleasant, then shift the weight of your thinking onto something more positive and/or enriching.
+The world is the world, let’s not get caught up in battling with the water.
+We need to focus on the wave.
+We need to feel its energy and to steer ourselves accordingly.
+If one part of the wave is unpleasant, then we can shift the weight of our thinking onto something that balances us a little more.
 Because there are no perfect waves.
 There are just waves that get surfed almost perfectly.

 We all need to stop treating our egocentric narratives like they are anyone else’s reality.
 Those thought-waves are ours and ours alone, people are busy sailing their own seas of thought.